dialogflow/dialogflow-android-client/README.md

 2. In the MainActivity class, create a private member for the **AIService** class named `aiService`.

          private AIService aiService;
 3. In the OnCreate method, add the following line to set up the configuration to use Google speech recognition.
 Replace CLIENT_ACCESS_TOKEN and SUBSCRIPTION KEY with your client access token and subscription key.
-When it asks to add `import java.util.Locale`, say OK.

          final AIConfiguration config = new AIConfiguration("CLIENT_ACCESS_TOKEN",
-                "SUBSCRIPTION_KEY", Locale.US.toString(),
+                "SUBSCRIPTION_KEY", AIConfiguration.SupportedLanguages.English,
                 AIConfiguration.RecognitionEngine.Google);

     ![Api keys](readmeImages/apiKeys.png)